pi-top/pi-top-Python-SDK/packages/processing/README.rst

 ===========================
-pi-top Python Robotics
+pi-top Python Processing
 ===========================

-A simple interface for interacting with a pi-top robotics.
+A set of processing utilities for use with pi-top camera and robotics.